Minimal-Alexi/ProjectWB/Readme.md

 <code>git checkout -b (Your_branch_name)</code>

 This is to ensure that the merging process will all be handled by one person at the end.
+When you finish your branch, send a pull request to sprint-2 branch.